 What is meant by a Closed Adoption and an Open Adoption?

-In a closed adoption the birth parents and adopting family do not exchange identifying information.
-While many details may be shared, including first names and a face-to-face meeting, no identifying information such as last name and addresses is exchanged.
+In a closed adoption, while some details including exchanging first names and even a face-to-face meeting take place, no identifying information such as last name, phone numbers, and addresses is exchanged.

 Historically, in western society, a closed adoption was the most traditional type of adoption; however, due to changing attitudes about adoption, open adoptions are now very common and, in some places, they are the norm.